cloudysideup/ai4se-presentation/slides.md

 image: /Lone-programmer-workflow.png
 backgroundSize: 30em 50%
 ---
-# What does Programming look like?
+# What Does Programming Look Like?

-- writing instructions that a computer can understand and execute
+- Writing instructions that a computer can understand and execute
-- software developer as creator
+- Software developer as creator

 ---
 layout: image-right
 image: /curators-at-the-national-gallery.jpg
 backgroundSize: 30em 50%
 ---
-# Software Developer as Creator and Curator
+# Software Developer As Creator and Curator

 - Increasing impact of work
   - collaborator/pair programming or automatic programming with validation